-The differential jet rate (DJR) can be used as a method of validation for the LO matching procedure [84] [85].
-For the k_T algorithm, the DJR histogram represent the distribution of k_T values for which an n jet event transitions to an n+1 jet event.
+The differential jet rate (DJR) can be used as a method of validation for the LO matching procedure [85] [86].
+For the $k_T$ algorithm, the DJR histogram represents the distribution of $k_T$ values for which an n jet event transitions to an n+1 jet event.
 A discontinuity in the transition between the n and n+1 curves would indicate that there is a mismatch in the overlapping regions of phase space, while a smooth transition is an indication that the ME generator and PS generator are working together to properly fill the phase space without any gaps or double counting.
 For the matched samples generated for this analysis, we observe smooth DJR plots, as shown in Figure B.1.